klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

 ### Building on this concept

-We can build on this concept to execute a piece of code by leveraging the fact that whatever program uses Windows APIs and function exported by several DLLs.
+We can build on this concept to execute a piece of code by leveraging the fact that whatever program uses Windows APIs and functions exported by several DLLs.
 At this point, we can follow two different routes:

 1. Accuracy Route: We will target just one specific function.
-This will give us the opportunity to execute our code and restore the target execution with 0 flows.
-But, it might cause us to wait a longer time in memory, with the risk of being detected.
+This will give us the opportunity to execute our code and restore the target execution with 0 flaws.
+However, this might cause us to wait a longer time in memory, with the risk of being detected.
 2. Speed Route: We will target multiple functions.
 We won't be able to fully restore the execution of the thread, but we can cause just a non-stopping error, we won't cause the program to break.
 However, this will